New for 2026 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Are retirement mortgages a good idea?

 Whether or not a retirement mortgage is a good idea depends on your individual circumstances and goals.
-Before taking out such a loan, it’s essential to consider the associated risks carefully and ensure you understand all of the terms and conditions.
+Before taking out such a loan, it’s essential to carefully consider the associated risks and ensure you understand all the terms and conditions.
 It may be beneficial to consult an independent financial advisor to determine if this type of loan product is right for you.
-Generally, retirees have more cost-effective solutions, such as downsizing their homes or accessing equity release schemes.
-Therefore, weighing up all the options before deciding on a retirement mortgage is best.

 What is a retirement mortgage loan?

-A retirement mortgage loan is a type of loan that is taken out by people who are in or approaching retirement.
-Unlike other loans, this type of loan typically doesn’t require monthly payments, but instead adds the interest onto the loan each year.
 Lenders will charge a higher initial rate for these loans than for those offered to younger borrowers.
-The loan can either be taken out as a lump sum payment or in smaller instalments over time and secured against your property.
-When you die or move into long-term care, the lender will be repaid from your home’s sale.
+The loan can be taken out as a lump-sum payment or in smaller instalments over time, secured against your property.
+When you die or move into long-term care, the lender will be repaid from the sale of your home.

 Can you get a mortgage into retirement?